Emmanuel Uduaghan

-Dr. Emmanuel Eweta Uduaghan (born 22 October 1954) is a retired Nigerian politician and doctor who served as Governor of Delta State from 2007 to 2015.
+Dr. Emmanuel Eweta Uduaghan (born 22 October 1954) is a retired Nigerian politician and medical doctor who served as Governor of Delta State from 2007 to 2015.
 He assumed office via an inconclusive election on 29 May 2007 and was a member of the People's Democratic Party (PDP).
-He was reelected in 2011.
+He was reelected and sworn in for a second tenure in 2011.

 A medical doctor by profession, prior to becoming governor, he was the Commissioner for Health, Delta State and the Secretary to the State Government.

 Background

 Emmanuel Eweta Uduaghan was born on 22 October 1954 in Warri North Local Government Area in Delta State of Itsekiri origin.
 He attended Federal Government College, Warri (1968–1974), and the University of Benin (1975–1980) earning a Bachelor of Medicine and Surgery (MBBS) degree, and a Diploma in Anaesthesia.
 He is married, with two children.

 Emmanuel Uduaghan began work in 1983 at the Delta Steel Company, as a medical officer.
 From 1989 to 1994, he worked in a number of hospitals including Westend Hospital, Warri; Benoni Hospitals, Benin City and Shell Hospital, Ogunu, where he was a consultant anaesthesiologist.
 In 1994 he set up a private medical practice.

 He has held various positions in the Nigerian Medical Association in Warri, Bendel State and Delta State.

 He was also active in the Junior Chamber International (Jaycees) leadership development organization.